baites/baites.github.io/_posts/2029-09-16-mixin-and-policy-based-designs-in-python.md

 * Module classes are divided between policy and host classes.
 * Policy classes implement modifications to the behavior or interface of the host.
-* Host classes are defined withing class factories i.e. function that return type objects.
+* Host classes are defined withing class factories i.e., a function that returns type objects.
-* Users invoke the creation of new classes using *class factories*.
+* Users invoke the creation of new class using *class factories*.
-* Policy classes are passed as argument to the class factory.
+* Policy classes are passed as arguments to the class factory.
 * Withing the class factory, the host class is created with all the policy classes as its parents.

 {% highlight python %}